ryanburnette/tmux-cheatsheet/content.md

 ## About Me

 Hi.
-I'm Ryan Burnette, and from time to time I find myself developing for the web in the command-line environment.
+I'm Ryan Burnette.
+From time to time I find myself developing for the web in the command-line environment.
 Tmux is an integral part of my development workflow.
 Over time I have compiled this cheatsheet of frequently used commands, shortcuts, concepts and other useful ideas related to tmux.